-Share-based compensation expenses arise from share based awards, mainly including Restricted Shares held by certain senior management (namely, Mr. Chaohui Chen, Mr. Zhiping Peng and Mr. Wen Gao) and share options awarded to employees in accordance with ASC 718 Stock Compensation.
-We follow ASC 718 to determine whether share option or restricted shares should be classified and accounted for as a liability award or equity award.
-All grants of share-based awards to employees and directors classified as equity awards are recognized in the financial statements based on their grant date fair values which are calculated using an option pricing model.
-We classify the share-based awards granted to employees as equity award, and have elected to recognize compensation expense over the requisite service period for each separately-vesting tranche, i.e. the graded vesting attribution method.
+Share-based compensation expenses arise from share-based awards, mainly including Restricted Shares held by certain senior management (namely, Mr. Chaohui Chen, Mr. Zhiping Peng and Mr. Wen Gao), share options and restricted share units awarded to employees, directors and other consultants in accordance with ASC 718 Stock Compensation.
+We follow ASC 718 to determine whether share option, or restricted share units should be classified and accounted for as a liability award or equity award.
+All grants of share-based awards to employees, directors and other consultants classified as equity awards are recognized in the financial statements based on their grant date fair values which are calculated using an option pricing model.
+We classify the share-based awards granted to employees, certain senior management, directors and other consultants as equity award, and have elected to recognize compensation expense on share-based awards with service condition on a graded vesting basis over the requisite service period, which is generally the vesting period.

 We entered into a share restriction agreement with certain senior management and their respective wholly owned companies, which directly hold our equity interest.
-Pursuant to the share restriction agreement, all of our ordinary shares, or Restricted Shares, held by certain senior management shall be subject to vesting conditions until the Restricted Shares become vested.
-The Restricted Shares were classified as equity awards under ASC 718 and are accounted for as share-based compensation based on the grant date fair value over the vesting period using graded vesting attribution method.
+Pursuant to the share restriction agreement, all of our ordinary shares, or restricted shares, held by certain senior management shall be subject to vesting conditions until the Restricted Shares become vested.
+The Restricted Shares were classified as equity awards under ASC 718 and are accounted for as share-based compensation based on the grant date fair value over the vesting period using graded vesting method.